Sky just announced its year end results, revealing impressive figures about its UK TV business.

 What’s more, seasons 1-4 recorded 23 million downloads on Sky Box Sets.

-Sky now has over 12 million customers across the UK and Ireland, with on demand downloads and streams topping 2.4 billion across all of its TV services.
+, with on demand downloads and streams topping 2.4 billion across all of its TV services.

 The company also now claims to be Europe’s biggest mobile TV provider, with over 6 million households having registered for Sky Go.